-Once the 6 ounces are down your hatch, lie down for a 20-minute nap.
+Once the 6 oz is down your hatch, lie down for a 20-minute nap.

 As you sleep, you will rid your body of the biological molecule that causes sleepiness, adenosine.

-According to Dr. Breus, this effect should work, solidly, for at least 4 hours.
+According to Dr. Breus, this effect should work solidly for at least four hours.
 He also wants to make a special note that while this serves as an awesome biohack, it shouldn’t be used every day in place of proper sleep — proper sleep is number one!

 Hope you enjoyed this guide and if you want to hear more about the science of sleep, tune in to The Mindvalley Podcast episode with Dr. Breus.